 In addition to his experience both deep and broad in employment and personal injury litigation, Mr. Maloney has expertise in administrative proceedings.
 He taught Administrative Law as a member of the adjunct faculty of the McGeorge School of Law from 1988 to 1997.
 In 2002, the United States Department of Justice asked Mr. Maloney to write the Chapter on Administrative Law which now appears in the USDOJ Civil Practice Manual, and he has authored other publications as well.

-Mr. Maloney is a member of the California State Bar, and is admitted to practice in all four federal district court districts in California, as well as the Ninth Circuit Court of Appeals.
-He is a member of the American Association for Justice (formerly the American Trial Lawyers Association), the Defense Research Institute, the Federal Bar Association, the Sacramento County Bar Association, the Placer County Bar Association, and the Los Angeles County Bar Association.
+Mr. Maloney is a member of the member of the California Employment Lawyers Asocation, the California State Bar, and is admitted to practice in all four federal district court districts in California, as well as the Ninth Circuit Court of Appeals.
+He is a member of the Federal Bar Association.